VirginiaDooley/podcastme/README.md

     $ gem install podcastme

+## Run

+enter 'ruby bin/cli' to start the gem

 ## Usage

 Choose from a short list of the best (so far) podcasts of 2018.
 Enter 1-16 to choose or exit to leave the program.